MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-builder/paginated-create-accessible-reports.md

 - [Built-in accessibility features (requiring configuration)](#built-in-accessibility-features-requiring-configuration).
 - Other tips and considerations.

-In the following sections we would look at these categories in detail:
+The following sections describe these categories in detail:

 ## Built-in accessibility features